Threatened Species and Endangered Ecological Communities in Eurobodalla

-A propsal from the Australian Government Department of the Environment to list the Illawarra and South COast lowland grassy woodland ecological community as Critically Endangered under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) was passed 16 September 2016.
+A proposal from the Australian Government Department of the Environment to list the Illawarra and South Coast lowland grassy woodland ecological community as 'critically endangered' under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) was passed 16 September 2016.

-At this time there is no adopted or made Recovery Plan as there is no main threats to the ecological community.
+At this time there is no adopted or made recovery plan, as there are no main threats to the ecological community.